Business Loans for Manufacturing Companies

 Perhaps running your manufacturing company hasn’t always been smooth sailing.
 It’s not uncommon to have some credit mishaps in your past—but you shouldn’t be permanently dinged for these issues when applying for loans.
 Unfortunately, banks don’t look past these marks on your credit history when evaluating a potential loan.

-If you’ve been in business for two months and your credit score is at least 500, Shield Funding’s bad credit small business loan may be what you need.
+If you’ve been in business for two months and your credit score is at least 500, Shield Funding’s merchant loan may be what you need.
 Growing your business with a loan may help you put these past credit issued behind you.

 Most bad credit business loan terms range from 2–18 months.
 Longer terms may be available if you meet additional qualifications.
 Rates range from 12–45%, which are notably better than what you’d get from a bank if you could convince them to give you a loan with your credit.